 Study: Drug Monitoring Programs Have Added Benefit of Improving Patient Safety

-A new study in Health Affairs found that state prescription drug monitoring programs designed to help law enforcement identify illegal activity have the added benefit of improving patient safety and quality of care.
+Health Affairs found that state prescription drug monitoring programs designed to help law enforcement identify illegal activity have the added benefit of improving patient safety and quality of care.

 Forty-four states currently have some form of drug monitoring program in place.
 The study's authors, who analyzed peer-reviewed published literature and government documents on drug monitoring programs, found that the programs are increasingly used by healthcare providers to inform prescribing decisions, thereby improving patient safety and quality of care.